-The Company is subject to income taxes in the United Kingdom.
+The Company is subject to income taxes in the United Kingdom and the United States.
 The calculation of the Company's tax provision involves the application of United Kingdom tax law and requires judgement and estimates.

 The Company evaluates the realizability of its deferred tax assets at each reporting date, and establishes a valuation allowance when it is more likely than not that all or a portion of its deferred tax assets will not be realized.